 How do I store leftover enchiladas?

-Leftover enchiladas should be stored in an airtight container in the refrigerator for up to three days.
-They can also be frozen for up to three months.
-To reheat, cover with foil and warm in the oven for best results or microwave them covered with a damp paper towel.
+Put leftovers in an airtight container in the fridge for up to three days.
+Freeze if you want to keep them longer.
+To reheat use oven with foil or microwave with a damp towel.

 What can I substitute for tortillas?